mozilla/glean/docs/user/user/pings/testing-custom-pings.md

 # Testing custom pings

-Applications defining [custom pings](custom.md) can use use the [ping testing API](../../reference/pings/index.md#testing-api) test these pings in unit tests.
+Applications defining [custom pings](custom.md) can use use the [ping testing API](../../reference/pings/index.md#testing-api) to test these pings in unit tests.

 ## General testing strategy